 Sergeant Rud joined BPD in December 2016.
 He attended the Minneapolis PD academy and retired from MPD with over 19 years of experience in various units within the department.
 Sgt.
 Rud also honorably served in the US Army and was discharged as a sergeant.
 Sgt.
 Rud has an associates degree from Rochester Community College in Law Enforcement.
 Sgt.
 Rud is currently assigned as the Field Services Sergeant.

 Officer Vodenlich was hired in August 2021.
 He graduated from the University of Wisconsin-Eau Claire in 2021 with degrees in Criminal Justice and History.
 He is currently attending the Law Enforcement Academy at Chippewa Valley Techinical College and upon his graduation will serve as a full-time patrol officer.

 Officer Jordan joined BPD in September 2017.
 He previously served as a Police Officer for the Rockton, Illinois PD and is currently a ful-time Sheriff's Deputy for Polk County.
 Officer Jordan graduated from the University of Iowa with an bachelor's degree and obtained his master's degree from the University of the Rockies.
 Officer Jordan attended the police academy in Illinois and has over five years of police experience.
 Officer Jordan currently serves as a part-time patrol officer.

 We are hiring for a part-time officer position.

-This is for a future school resource officer position.
+This is for a future community services officer position.

 Police Secretary Rita Traxler